 - Counsel and educate patients regarding medication, health maintenance, prevention, and future measures.

 A doctor’s or physician’s assistant is also referred to as a medical assistant.
 While a medical assistant does not have the authority to administer treatment or provide primary care independently, a physician assistant can work on a patient even if the licensed doctor is not present in the hospital premises.

 A physician assistant diagnoses illnesses and injuries, while a medical assistant performs tasks, such as check vital signs, measure BP, or draw blood for tests.
 He/she may even administer drugs and other medications under direct supervision from a doctor.
 Medical assistants are not required to have formal training in patient care and treatment.
 They are neither required to own a license.
 They are usually provided on-the-job training.
 However, they should have basic knowledge about medical science, such as biology, chemistry, and zoology, and secure one – two years of the training program (if required by the employer).

-Requirements to Become a Physician Assistant
+Requirements To Become A Physician Assistant

 To be a physician assistant, you must be as determined as individuals pursuing medicine.
-You must possess quick reflexes, know how to manage conflicts, have a sharp cognitive power, be sensible and empathetic, and know to handle difficult patients.
+You must possess quick reflexes, know how to manage conflict, have a sharp cognitive power, be sensible and empathetic, and know to handle difficult patients.

 If you do not wish to become a doctor, yet want to be a part of the medical realm, becoming a physician assistant can be a lucrative career option.
 In fact, the demand for PAs are expected to increase in the next few years and therefore, the salaries will also remain competitive.